ignatandrei/RSCG_AMS/README.md

 ```
 ## Modifying the subject
-Add to the csproj the followin
+Add to the csproj the following
 ```xml
 <ItemGroup>
     <CompilerVisibleProperty Include="AMSMerge" />